jasminium/docker-gprmax/README.md

 ## Why?

-* Install and run gprMax models with a single command on Windows, Mac OS, and Linux.
+* Install and run gprMax models easily on Windows, Mac OS, and Linux.
 * Ideal for deployments to containerised web services like Amazon ECS.

 ## Installation